 Once I’m happy with a month’s worth of photos, I’ll fill in the text for that month.
 I find it too overwhelming and time consuming to write a story or caption for each photo, so I keep the text strictly to the page right after the month divider.

-For this yearbook, I used little headings and text afterwards listing what you can see for that month.
+For this family yearbook, I used little headings and text afterwards listing what you can see for that month.
 For example:

 In the quotes section, I selected some tweets and Facebook status updates from myself and my husband for that month.
 I’m also getting into the habit of jotting down little things the boys say so I can add those in too.

-Don’t procrastinate, this is the perfect time of year to get making your yearbook – and also a lovely gift (I made some for my parents and in-laws of our kids’ first year).
+Don’t procrastinate, this is the perfect time of year to get making your family yearbook – and also a lovely gift (I made some for my parents and in-laws of our kids’ first year).

 For more ideas, see: